-Pacific Collegiate School is a direct-funded independent charter school that is operated as a California non-profit public benefit corporation pursuant to California law.
+Pacific Collegiate School is a direct-funded independent charter school that is operated as a California non-profit public benefit corporation, with tax-exempt status pursuant to Section 501(c)(3) of Title 26 of the U.S. Code, pursuant to California law, (Appendix G).
 Pacific Collegiate School operates autonomously from the Santa Cruz County Board of Education and the Santa Cruz County Office of Education (collectively referred to herein as the "County"), with the exception of supervisory oversight as required by statute and other contracted services as negotiated between the County and Pacific Collegiate School.
 Pursuant to Education Code Section 47604(d), the County shall not be liable for the debts and obligations of Pacific Collegiate School, operated as a California non-profit benefit corporation, or for claims arising from the performance of acts, errors, or omissions by Pacific Collegiate School as long as the County has complied with all oversight responsibilities required by law.

-Attached, as Appendix G, please find the Pacific Collegiate School Articles of Incorporation, draft Bylaws, and Conflict of Interest Code.
+Attached, as Appendix G, please find the Pacific Collegiate School Articles of Incorporation, Bylaws, Conflict of Interest Code and the PCS Uniform Complaint Procedures.